Tomas00217/TriFrameBlog/django_blog/README.md

 bash start-local-dev.sh
 ```

-In case you run into an error "Illegal option -", try running the following command which will replace DOS newlines:
+In case you run into an errors related to invalid commands such as "\r", try running the following command which will replace DOS newlines:

 ```bash
 sed -i 's/\r$//' start-local-dev.sh